-- Jointly launch the GAA Starter Guide to Nature for Accountants, providing tools and insights to embed nature considerations into decision-making. - Open access to its Sustainability Accelerator Programme. - Expand its international engagement through contributions to global policy forums such as COP30 and B20 and develop materials on transition finance. - Deliver a refreshed Finance for the Future Awards in partnership with A4S and Deloitte.
-The 2025 awards now feature categories such as Team of the Year, Finance Changemakers, CFO of the Year, Rising Star and Lifetime Achievement, alongside updated Leadership Awards that celebrate finance professionals driving impact in areas like integrated reporting, climate, nature, and social impact.
+Jointly launch the GAA Starter Guide to Nature for Accountants, providing tools and insights to embed nature considerations into decision-making.

+- Open access to its Sustainability Accelerator Programme. - Expand its international engagement through contributions to global policy forums such as COP30 and B20 and develop materials on transition finance. - Deliver a refreshed Finance for the Future Awards in partnership with A4S and Deloitte.
+The 2025 awards now feature categories such as Team of the Year, Finance Changemakers, CFO of the Year, Rising Star and Lifetime Achievement, alongside updated Leadership Awards that celebrate finance professionals driving impact in areas like integrated reporting, climate, nature, and social impact. - Launch the next generation ACA qualification, with sustainability as one of its key three pillars, ensuring accountants of the future are prepared for the changing business environment.